-Linkedin has become the global go-to resource for jobs, industry news, buyers looking for solutions and many professionals use it to learn new expertise and skills.
-Making contact with customers, prospects and potential buyers on the platform is straightforward, allowing sales professionals to bring a human-to-human approach to sales.
+LinkedIn has become the global go-to resource for jobs, industry news, and buyers looking for solutions, and many professionals use it to learn new expertise and skills.
+Making contact with customers, prospects, and potential buyers on the platform is straightforward, allowing sales professionals to bring a human-to-human approach to sales.

 Whatever your market or area of specialism, the basic rule of thumb should always be to follow your audience.
-Once you have mastered your presences on the platforms where your customers and prospects are most active, over time additional content sharing platforms such as Facebook, YouTube and Instagram can be easily integrated into your efforts.
+Once you have mastered your presence on the platforms where your customers and prospects are most active, over time, additional content-sharing platforms such as Facebook, YouTube, and Instagram can be easily integrated into your efforts.